 You can help

-Report kea sightings to the Kea Conservation Trust, or to the nearest DOC office.
+Report sightings on the Kea Database website or to the nearest DOC office.

-Information that is helpful to record is: where you saw it, what date and time you saw it, the band colour combination or numbers if the kea is banded, and what the kea was doing.
+Useful details to note include: where you saw it, what date and time you saw it, the band colour combination or numbers if the kea is banded, and what the kea was doing.
 Photos are especially useful.

 - Never feed kea.
 Feeding kea is harmful to them.

 - Where kea are present, avoid leaving temptations around such as loose clothing and boots, packs, food and brightly coloured objects.

 - Replace lead nails and flashing on buildings with non-poisonous alternatives.

 Support the Kea Conservation Trust